 4) A fourth exam in another area, defined as a teaching field, such as Indigenous Religions; Islam; Hinduism; and Religion and Nature; or Sociology, Anthropology, or Philosophy of Religion, among others.
 This exam is to be determined in consultation with the student's advisory committee.

 5) Oral examination, to be taken upon successful completion of all written qualifying exams.
-The oral examination will be based on the answers to the written examinations.
+The oral

 Religion and Nature